lep/jhcr/Readme.md

 To build jhcr you need to provide some things:

-1. ghc, cabal-install, gnumake, sed, cpp (gcc)
+1. ghc, cabal-install, make, sed, cpp (gcc)
 2. A common.j file you want to target
 3. A patch-level you want to target

-After you installed all the build-tools and cloned this repo you probably should also run a `cabal update`.
+After you installed all the build-tools and cloned this repo you probably should also run `cabal update`.

 #### Building for the latest patch or patch 1.28